sushant1212/Deep-Learning-Notes/DL/course 4/CNN.md

 * For implementing transfer learning, one may change the weights of the last layer, a last few layers or the entire weights

-### Data Augumentatiom:
+### Data Augmentatiom:
 * Mirroring
 * Random Cropping - isn't a perfect method but works well
 * Rotation*
 * Shearing*
 * Local Warping*
 * Color Shifting
-* PCA color augumentation : used in AlexNet paper.
+* PCA color augmentation : used in AlexNet paper.

 ## To achieve benchmarks and do well in computer vision competitions
-* Ensambling : To average out the outputs from several trained neural networks
+* Ensembling : To average out the outputs from several trained neural networks
 * Multi crop at test time